TSavo/Unity-MCP/docs/mcp-architecture.md

 ### MCP STDIO Client

-The MCP STDIO Client is a command-line interface that allows Claude to interact with the MCP Server.
+The MCP STDIO Client is a command-line interface that allows Claude to interact with Unity.
 It provides the following functionality:

 - Parse JSON-RPC requests from Claude
-- Forward requests to the MCP Server
+- Forward requests directly to the Unity Client
+- Store results in AILogger
 - Return results to Claude

-### MCP Server
+### Unity Client

-The MCP Server is a Node.js server that provides a REST API for interacting with Unity.
+The Unity Client is a .NET application that executes code and queries in Unity.
 It provides the following functionality:

+- Execute C# code in Unity
-- Execute tools
+- Execute queries by wrapping them in a `return` statement
+- Return results to the MCP STDIO Client

+### AILogger

+AILogger is a system for storing and retrieving logs and results.
+It provides the following functionality:

-- Store and retrieve operation results
+- Store logs and results
-- Store and retrieve log entries
+- Retrieve logs and results
-- Interact with Unity
+- Append to existing logs

 ## Security